edwardsharp2003/IV1351_Project/README.md

 3. Run the venv script to start it
 ```
-# For regular zsh terminal
+# For z-shell/bash
 source ./venv/bin/activate
-# For the fish terminal
+# For fish-shell
 source ./venv/bin/activate.fish
-# maybe for windows?
+# maybe for windows powershell?
 venv/scripts/activate
 ```